 Many residents in Charlestown have shady properties or small yards that aren’t suitable for successful vegetable, herb or flower gardening.
 This is where the community gardens come in.

 Over 50 plots, approximately 20 feet square, are available for annual lease on the Brightside Farm property.
 A small fee is assessed to defray the costs of the garden and volunteers run the program for the Township.
 Water is conveniently available nearby and the plots are fenced to keep out wildlife.
-An application for a plot is available.
+An application for a plot is available, although there is already an extensive waiting list for 2022 plots.

 Both the gardening and the opportunity to meet new friends have made this program a great success.